UniversityOfHawaii/shared-app-daemon-scripts/README.md

 They are installed commands to start and stop an app server instance, and to deploy a new war file for the web app.

-RHEL7: uses the systemd system instance (i.e., root's) to run Tomcat at the daemon user, instead of via RHEL6's SysV init.
+RHEL7: uses the systemd system instance (i.e., root's) to run Tomcat as the daemon user, instead of via RHEL6's SysV init.
 The prep and deploy scripts are now incorporated into the app script, so they just call it, for backwards compatibility.